ALTO (interbank network)

 ALTO is an interbank network in Indonesia.
 It was founded in August 1993.

 History

-In 1997, Asian Economic Crisis invaded Indonesian banking industry.
-Many banks closed, merged or recapitalized.

-In 2007, ALTO expanded the business to Money Transfer Operation.
-In 2009, ALTO developed Mobile Air Time Top Up for all telecommunication provider in Indonesia.
-The newest business start up from ALTO is Boston School of Banking and Finance, which focused in education for the future banking employers.
-The other start up is a payment service named ALTO Cash.
+In 2007, ALTO expanded its business to money transfer operations.
+In 2009, ALTO developed Mobile Air Time Top Up for all telecommunication providers in Indonesia.

-In November 2013, ALTO made a joint venture with Seven Bank, who is a Japanese ATM network, named PT.
+In November 2013, ALTO made a joint venture with Seven Bank, a Japanese ATM network, named PT.
 ATM.
 The goal is to developing ATM business in Indonesia.